 Breast Cancer and Mesothelioma...Breast cancer and mesothelioma may not initially seem to have much in common.
 One is most common in women and is the second leading type of cancer in women, while the other is rare and most often seen in men.
 Researchers..https://mesothelioma.net/breast-cancer-mesothelioma/

 Every 2 minutes someone in the U.S. is diagnosed with breast cancer.
 Breast cancer is a disease in which certain cells in the breast become abnormal and multiply uncontrollably to form a malignant tumor.
+The tumor is malignant (cancer) if the cells can grow into (invade) surrounding tissues or spread (metastasize) to distant areas of the body.
 Breast cancer is the second leading cause of cancer death among women.

 Centers for Disease Control and Prevention.
 "Breast Cancer Statistics".